dqian96/dqian96.github.io/about/index.md

 </figure>

-I strive to live with several core values.
+I lead my life following several principles.
 I strongly believe that one should be **_true to their word_**.
-I have nothing but the utmost respect for people who carry out what they say they will do.
+I think that it is very admirable for people to act on their own words.
+Words are easy to utter but much harder to realize.

 I believe that people should live with a **_purpose/dream_** in mind.
 Without a destination, it becomes impossible to measure progress and life becomes stagnant.

 To achieve a goal, I believe that **_hard work_** and **_self-reflection_** are critical.
 Tenacity and persistence are difficult and often cannot be substituted by natural talent or luck.
 However, hard work without self-reflection could result in stagnation and inefficiency.
-Active reflection is a self-engineering process that highlights the strengths and weaknesses of your approach, leading to gains in efficiency.
+I believe in a self-engineering process where one actively reflects on their own strengths and weaknesses.

 Here's a couple of facts about me.
 Each point isn't deserving enough of a whole paragraph so this seems to be the most reasonable format of presenting it.